cotsog/Polar-Bears/readme.md

 ## Forgot how to add a submodule?
 No Problem!
 Here you go.
 git submodule add https://github.com/sebest-blog/gunicorn-with-docker/ gunicorn-docker/gunicorn-module

+## If you're using docker toolbox, use your docker-machine ip instead of localhost.
+`192.168.99.100`

 ## You have to remove submodules manually...
 Why?
 I don't know, it's just lame like that.
 1. Either run the first or second option, depending on if you already have submodules that you want to keep.
   - `git rm -f .gitmodules`